Publications

 • Doak, J., Jackson, J., Saunders, C., Wright, D., Gómez Fariñas, B. and Durdiyeva, S. (2021).
 Cross-examination in criminal trials towards a revolution in best practice?
 A Report for the Nuffield Foundation.
 Nottingham: Nottingham Law School, Nottingham Trent University. [pdf]

-• Picornell, I. and Wright, D. (eds.) (forthcoming, 2024) Special Issue on Forensic Linguistics in the International Journal for the Semiotics of Law.
+• Picornell, I. and Wright, D. (eds.)
+(2024) Special Issue on Forensic Linguistics in the International Journal for the Semiotics of Law.

 • Wright, D., Di Bari, M., Norton, C., Abdullah, A. and Khamam, R. (eds.)
 (2013).
 Leeds Working Papers in Linguistics and Phonetics, vol. 18.